proximax-storage/xpx-chain-devportal-docs/docs/getting-started/writing-first-application.md

 Have you loaded an account with test `xpx`?
 If it is not the case, go back to [getting started section](./setting-up-workstation.md).
 The account you have created represents the ticket vendor.

-1. After running the following command, you should see on your screen a line similar to:
+1. The following code will get the account info of `VAUOT2T4IRGFAY4WSD7DY3EUHANTRL3IAUG2TPNZ`.
+Replace this address with your address created from the [getting started section](./setting-up-workstation.md):

 ```typescript
 import { NetworkType, Address, AccountHttp, AccountInfo } from 'tsjs-xpx-chain-sdk';